yracine/device-type.myecobee/HUBITAT_README.md

 /****************************************************

 In brief, the smartapp allows automatic adjustments of your programmed cooling/heating setpoints according to indoor/outdoor conditions.
 This is particularly useful in Winter/Summer where outdoor temperature and humidity can vary throughout the day.
 It can also set your thermostat to 'Away' or 'Home' based on your indoor motion sensors.
-It will ajust your thermostat's programmed or scheduled setpoints based on occupied rooms (similar to ecobee3, but with ST connected sensors).
+It will ajust your thermostat's programmed or scheduled setpoints based on occupied rooms (similar to ecobee3, but with any connected sensors).

 You can enable/disable the smartapp with a button on/off tile (ex.virtual switch).